-2. Plus500 – Best Commission-Free Provider for Trading Royal Mail Stock CFDs
+2. Plus500 – Trade Royal Mail Stock CFDs with Tight Spreads

 Plus500 is an online trading platform that lists more than 2,000 stock CFDs – including that of Royal Mail.
 The platform is ideally suited to those of you that are looking to trade stock CFDs, as opposed to taking a long-term buy and sell approach.